Pope names women to bishops advisory committee for first time | Law-Order

 - Country:

-Pope Francis has named three women, two nuns, and a laywoman, to a previously all-male committee that advises him in selecting the world's bishops, the Vatican said on Wednesday.
-He had disclosed the decision in an exclusive interview with Reuters earlier this month, explaining he wanted to give women more top-level positions in the Holy See.
+Pope Francis has named three women, two nuns, and a lay woman, to a previously all-male committee that advises him in selecting the world's bishops, the Vatican said on Wednesday.
+He had disclosed the decision in an exclusive interview with Reuters earlier this month, explaining he wanted to give women more senior and influential positions in the Holy See.

-The three women are sister Raffaella Petrini, currently the deputy governor of the Vatican City, French nun Yvonne Reungoat and laywoman Maria Lia Zervino, head of the association of women's catholic organizations UMOFC.
+The three women are sister Raffaella Petrini, an Italian who is currently the deputy governor of the Vatican City, French nun Yvonne Reungoat, a former superior general of a religious order, and Italian laywoman Maria Lia Zervino, president of the World Union of Catholic Women's Organizations, UMOFC.
+The three women were among 14 people appointed to the Dicastery for Bishops, which vets candidates and advises the pope on which priests should become bishops.

+The other 11 appointed on Wednesday were cardinals, bishops and priests.
+Terms last for five years.
+Before Wednesday's announcement of the 14 names, there were more than 20 members.
+The total fluctuates as terms expire but usually the committee numbers are between about 25-30.

+The process starts locally where bishops suggest to archbishops the names of priests they think would make good bishops.
+The list then goes to the Vatican nuncio, or ambassador, in a country, who further investigates the person and sends his recommendations to the Vatican.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)